 @import directive while resolving paths to the local resources.

-@magento_import is a Magento-specific LESS directive that allows including multiple files by a name pattern.
-It is used to include files with the same name from the different locations, for example, different modules.
+@magento_import is a Magento-specific Less directive that allows including multiple files by a name pattern.
+It is used to include files with the same name from the different locations, such as different modules.
+The standard

 @import directive includes a single file, which is found according to the static files fallback.

-@magento_import can be used in the root source files of a theme
+@magento_importcan be used in the root source files of a theme only.

 @magento_import rules of usage